msalemor/llm-use-cases/README.md

 Summarize and list risks.

+Content:

+RESIDENTIAL LEASE AGREEMENT
+RENT.
+The Tenant shall pay to Landlord the sum of $1,500 per month (hereinafter referred to as "Rent") for the duration of the Term of the Lease.
+The Rent shall be payable on or before every day of the month (hereinafter referred to as the "Due Date"), notwithstanding that the said date falls on a weekend or holiday.
+A. Late Rent.
+If Rent is not paid within days of the Due Date, the Rent shall be considered past due, and a late fee of a $50 or 5% of the Rent past due shall be applied for every day Rent is late or O occurrence Rent is late.
+B. Returned Checks.
+In the event that a check intended as payment for Rent is dishonored for whatever reason, the same shall be considered as Late Rent with the late fee being payable on the same.

 Completion:

+Summary:

-Summary: The residential lease agreement states that the tenant must pay $1,500 per month on or before the due date, with a late fee of $50 or 5% of the rent past due if payment is not made within days of the due date.
+The residential lease agreement states that the tenant must pay $1,500 per month on or before the due date, with a late fee of $50 or 5% of the rent past due if payment is not made within days of the due date.
 If a check intended as payment is dishonored, it will also be considered as late rent with the late fee being payable on the same.

 Risks: